Department of Earth Science and Engineering

 Research in this area focuses on understanding the deep Earth, surface processes and the evolution of solid bodies within our solar system.
 Find out more about earth and planets.

-Research in this area focuses on petroleum reservoir engineering, petroleum geology, petroleum geophysics and carbon-dioxide capture and sequestration.
-Find out more about petroleum geoscience and engineering.
+Research in this area focuses on e extraction of energy and related resources from the subsurface coupled with minimisation of environmental impact, including carbon capture and storage.
+Find out more about natrual resources geoscience and engineering.

 Research in this area focuses on modelling renewable energy supply, the sustainable production of earth resources, and mitigating environmental impacts and risks.
-Find out more about energy, environment, modelling and minerals.
+Find out more about computational geoscience and engineering.

 Study Earth Science and Engineering